bubaflub/parrot-gmp/docs/tutorial.md

 Structs in the C code need to be represented in Parrot with a StructView so we can properly allocate the correct amount of space.
 Thankfully the GMP structs are relatively tame; see (dukeleto's Parrot-libgit2 bindings)[https://github.com/letolabs/parrot-libgit2] for instances of nested structs.

 Strings have undergone some changes in Parrot recently, and as a result we often have to do some backflips to use them correctly.

-TODO: specific gotchas
-  String nonsense
-TODO: how to compile the thunks
-TODO: Rosella, distutils
+In general, in NCI definitions (the kind that are used for `ncidef2pir.pl`) strings are represented as 'p' - a pointer to an array of chars.
+But for `parrot\_nci\_thunk\_gen` strings are represented with an 'S'.

+### Distutils, Rosella, and Thunks

+The repo contains all of the files that you need to use Parrot-GMP - those above steps are optional for development or rebuilding from source.
+Distutils is the standard Parrot way to manage building and installing.
+To build do `winxed setup.winxed build` and install do `winxed setup.winxed install`.
+There are a few special non-standard things Parrot-GMP has to do when installing - checking if Parrot was configured with GMP, what the version of GMP is, if libffi is available - so see setup.winxed for exactly how that is done.

+Rosella is Whiteknight's excellent utility library, and Parrot-GMP uses the testing framework there.
+It is not strictly necessary for using Parrot-GMP, only for testing.
+Run `winxed setup.winxed test` or `parrot-nqp t/harness` to run the test suite.
+The test files themselves live under `t/` and are organized into files by which GMP function they exercise and into folder by generic functionality.